 Love Is Really Fucking Difficult

 Then love stopped being boring and became incredibly difficult.
 I learned that when I’m stressed out, loving myself is the last thing I want to do.
 My go-to is survival mode, launching into controlling behaviors, and ruminating on every possible negative outcome, then numbing (FB scrolling), numbing (stress eating), and numbing (workaholism) with whatever time was left in the day.
-I’m glad I got in the habit writing my love list, because that list would save me every time life got stressful.
+I’m glad I got in the habit of writing my loving action list, because that list would save me every time life got stressful.
 It was difficult, like pushing a boulder uphill during a sandstorm, but I fought to love and take good care of myself as much as I could.

 - Codependency would hijack its usefulness, rendering me uninterested.